-The starting point for the name was the quote, "Language is a virus from outer space" attributed to William Burroughs and also Neville Brody’s statement that style is a virus and we only really need one typeface.
-The other important theme was the relatively new phenomenon (then) of the computer virus – a metaphor for the subversive power of typography.
+The name Virus originates from the author William S. Burroughs and his concept that ‘language is a virus from outer space’ as well as Neville Brody’s statement that ‘style is a virus’.
+During the genesis of VirusFonts, another important theme was the then relatively new phenomenon of the computer virus – a metaphor for the subversive power of typography.
 Small foundries were springing up and producing fonts which were directly commenting on society.

 In addition to releasing typefaces VirusFonts also designs bespoke lettering and fonts for Barnbrook and external clients.